eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 The Fast-RTPS XML format uses some structs along several profiles types.
 For commodity, these common structs have been grouped in section :ref:`commonxml`.

-Finally, an XML example file with all possibilities being used can be found at :ref:`examplexml`.
+Finally, The :ref:`examplexml` section shows an XML file that uses all the possibilities.
-This example is useful as a quick reference when you want to look for some particular property.
+This example is useful as a quick reference to look for a particular property and how to use it.
 This `XSD file <https://github.com/eProsima/Fast-RTPS/blob/master/resources/xsd/fastRTPS_profiles.xsd>`_ can be used as a quick reference too.